-As of 1st July 2014, CE marking for Structural Steel to BS EN 1090-1 became a legal requirement for products sold on the EU construction market.
-Therefore, anyone designing and / or manufacturing steel frame or steel components for the European market, including the UK, must comply, and failure to do so can have serious consequences to you and your business.
+As of 1st July 2014, CE marking for Structural Steel became a legal requirement for products sold on the UK and EU market.

 How to achieve CE marking structural steel certification

 BM TRADA can provide CE Certification for Structural Steel via our sister company, Element Materials Technology Rotterdam B.V.
 (ERO).
 The same certification experts you have dealt with at BM TRADA are here to help and facilitate this.

 To achieve certification, manufacturers, contractors and fabricators will need to demonstrate compliance to:

 - BS EN 1090-1: 2009 + A1:2011 Execution of Steel structures and Aluminum Structures Part 1 - Requirements for Conformity Assessment of Structural Components

 - BS EN 1090-2:2018: Execution of Steel structures and Aluminum Structures.
 Part 2 - Technical Requirements for Steel Structures.

 The standard explains that structural steel is safety critical and therefore its manufacture must be carried out in a controlled manner.
 This means that the manufacturer must document and implement a Factory Production Control (FPC) System and have the system certified by a Notified Certification Body such as BM TRADA/Element.

 The manufacturer will also need to produce and issue a Declaration of Performance (DoP) with the product.
 The DoP is a legal document produced/issued by the manufacturer declaring that the requirements of the Harmonized Standard and the CPR have been followed in the manufacture and supply of the product.